Kumon Alden Bridge Awards Ceremony:

 Whether you choose to attend Kumon classes virtually or in-Center, we look forward to seeing students more regularly so that we can observe how they approach the problems, adjust their planning to keep them working at the just-right level, and provide instruction to help them develop their self-learning skills and continue to stay motivated about their progress!

 Ms. Inba creates a customized lesson plan for each and every student enrolled in our programs.
 The lesson plan is initially based on the results of the student assessment.
 It is then continually adjusted as the child progresses through the Kumon program.

 Where are you located?

 Our address is: 8021 Research Forest Drive Suite C, The Woodlands, TX 77382.
 We’re located on Research Forest Drive near the intersection of Research Forest and Kuykendahl Dr., across the street from Chick-Fil-A, nearby Dosey Doe Coffee and Tumbleweeds & Notions.
-Please find more information about our center and take a video tour in the video listing on Woodlands Online.

 How much does the program cost?